kialanpillay/remote/README.md

 ## UCT DevSoc Competition Notes
 Alternatively, visit a US-hosted production build of [Remote](https://remote-mu.vercel.app/).
 The Vercel CDN configuration routes the client IP via the US, so don't be surprised when you see US specific data!
 It's a great way to see how Remote adapts instantly to your location.
-Also note that visiting the Weather page will return a 500 error, due to a Vercel deployment bug not present in previous builds.
+Also note that visiting the Weather page might return a 500 error in some countries, due to limitations on the IPAPI API free-plan.
-Everything works as expected locally.
 Easter Egg: Click on the mask icon on the COVID-19 page for a small surprise!